loreleibasken/loreleibasken.github.io/README.md

-## About Me
+## Lorelei Basken

-- Game Programming student
+-	Game Programming major with project experience in C++, Unity and Construct working on team projects and communicating status updates

 ## Skills